 144. The Members will each notify the Company and each other if at any time they believe that the Company or any of its subsidiaries has become subject to the influence of a local authority (as described in section 69 of the Local Government and Housing Act 1989).

-THE COMPANIES ACT 2006

-& COMPANIES (REGISTRATION) REGULATIONS 2008 (SI 2008/3014)

-A COMPANY NOT HAVING A SHARE CAPITAL

-MEMORANDUM OF ASSOCIATION

-OF

-[insert name of Company]

-THE COMPANIES ACT 2006

-& COMPANIES (REGISTRATION) REGULATIONS 2008 (SI 2008/3014)

-SCHEDULE 2

-A COMPANY NOT HAVING A SHARE CAPITAL

-Regulation 2(b)

-MEMORANDUM OF ASSOCIATION OF

-[insert name of Company]

-Each subscriber to this memorandum of association wishes to form a company under the Companies Act 2006 and agrees to become a member of the company.